flo62134/splitAudiobookIntoPages/README.md

 - Ensure that `ffmpeg` and `echogarden` (or a similar alignment tool) are installed and accessible from the command line.
 - Ensure that the paths in the script match your directory structure.

+# Audiobook page splitter (proportional to page numbers)

+## Overview

+This Python script is designed to split an audiobook into multiple audio files, each corresponding to a specific page range.
+The script uses `ffprobe` to get the duration of the audio files and `ffmpeg` to split them.
+The script reads a chapter-page mapping file and an audiobook end page file to determine how to split the audio files.

+## Prerequisites

+- Python 3.x
+- `ffmpeg` and `ffprobe` installed and available in the system PATH

+## Files Needed

+1. `chapters_pages`: A text file containing the mapping between audio files and their starting page numbers.
+Each line should be in the format `audio_file_path,start_page`.

+   Example:

+    ```
+    chapter1.mp3,1
+    chapter2.mp3,10
+    ```

+2. `audiobook_end_page`: A text file containing the last page number of the audiobook.

+   Example:

+    ```
+    20
+    ```

+## Output

+The split audio files will be saved in a directory named `audiobook_pages`, each named according to its corresponding page number.